Alroniks/klimchuk.com-outdated/README.md

 ```

 ## License

-You must ask me, if you want use sources of my site for own projects, but you can use it free for studying.
+All content of site licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/deed.en_US).

+But but you can use docpad configs and grunt configs fo free.